mhnvelu/aws-serverless-project/README.md

 - Amazon RDS Proxy is priced per vCPU per hour for each database instance for which it is enabled.
 - Setup:
     - IAM role for RDS Proxy so that it can reach RDS DB and Secrets Manager
-    - IAM role for Lambda tp reach RDS Proxy.
+    - IAM role for Lambda to reach RDS Proxy.
     - Everything within the VPC
         - Proper security groups for Lambda to Proxy to RDS
         - DB should be launched in private subnet